wanburana/AT82.05-NLU-Project/README.md

 All the data will be encoded by Infersent, then we pass the dataset into classification layer.
 All the required setup is based on https://github.com/facebookresearch/InferSent.

+## Code directory
+Folder `Experiment 2&3` contains the following
+- `Experiment 2&3.ipynb`: IPYNB file to reproduce Experiment 2 (Except Infersent & BERT-FP Model) and Experiment 3
+- Folder `Experiment 2 Infersent&BERT-FP`: Contain the IPYNB files to reproduce Infersent & BERT-FP Model in Experiment 2
+- Folder `Experiment 3 Visualiztion`: Contain csv result from `Experiment 2&3.ipynb` (Experiment 3, particularly) and IPYNB to reproduce the plot in the presentation